Basic SEO FAQs

 - 'Horses' is a keyword.
 It is a general word contained in many sentences.

-- However, a 'long tail keyword' version is 'can horses breath through their mouths?'
+- However, a 'long tail keyword' version is 'can horses breathe through their mouths?'

-Long tail keywords are precise, or exact, keywords, which tend to be used less often on search engines, but which can provide exact results when people search for them.
+Long tail keywords are precise, or exact keywords, which tend to be used less often on search engines, but can provide exact results when people search for them.
 Long tail keywords can be easier to rank for, but it is not always the case.

 Yes, you can.
 You can search for keywords using search engines.
 Google is helpful with providing alternative keywords.
 When you type in a word (or, a keyword) into the search engine, it will provide ideas of related keywords, or keyphrases.